-- Documentation that member has had a decrease in RBC transfusion burden from pre- treatment AND - Documentation member has been adherent to therapy at least 85% of the time as verified by Prescriber and member's medication fill history AND - 3.
-Member has not experienced any intolerable adverse effects or drug toxicity
+- 1. Documentation that member has had a decrease in RBC transfusion burden from pre-treatment - Documentation member has been adherent to therapy at least 85% of the time as verified by Prescriber and member's medication fill history - 3.
+Prescriber attests to or clinical reviewer has found no evidence of intolerable adverse effects or drug toxicity